kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Safety-and-Red-Teaming.md

 ## Example

-Red team tries to make a model reveal private data or produce bias.
+Red team tries to make a model reveal private data or produce bias
 Each outcome improves safety protocols

 > Concrete examples illustrate how abstract concepts work in practice.
 Pay attention to context - what made this particular case succeed or fail may not transfer directly to your situation.